-Yes, text marketing is legal, as long as you comply with the rules and regulations that are required by law.
+Yes, text marketing is legal, as long as you comply with the rules and regulations required by law.
 Follow along to find out how to be SMS compliant.

 Short Message Service (SMS) marketing, or text marketing, refers to messages that businesses text to their customers.
-This kind of digital marketing is a strategy companies use to boost customer engagement, build brand loyalty, and even increase sales.
+Companies use this kind of digital marketing strategy to boost customer engagement, build brand loyalty, and even increase sales.

 For example, your small business can use SMS marketing to announce an upcoming summer sale, offer a special promo code, request feedback, or even encourage customers to enter a contest.
-It provides you with direct access to your customers, giving you the opportunity to have a one-on-one conversation.
+It provides direct access to your customers, allowing you to have a one-on-one conversation.

-But, let’s back up a minute.
-This form of marketing allows you to directly text your customers right on their mobile devices, so is text message marketing legal?
-Yes, text message marketing is legal as long as you are compliant and follow the existing text marketing laws.
+But let’s back up a minute.
+This form of marketing allows you to text your customers directly on their mobile devices, so is text message marketing legal?
+Yes, text message marketing is legal as long as you comply and follow the existing text marketing laws.

-You see, there are U.S. laws that govern the ways in which you can market to consumers, and if you break them, you could face fines or even lawsuits, which could potentially harm your brand.
+You see, U.S. laws govern how you can market to consumers, and if you break them, you could face fines or even lawsuits, which could potentially harm your brand.
 That’s why it’s so important to understand and comply with the rules and regulations outlined by the law.

 Simply put, the law requires that you send non-intrusive text messages to your customers, which we will more thoroughly define as we go along.
 To help ensure you’re following all the proper legal requirements, we will cover everything you need to know about the legality behind SMS marketing.